paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-701-port-security.md

 (7) The cost of equipment (including software) required to receive, transmit, handle, and store classified information.

-(8) The cost of training law enforcement personnel—
+(8) The cost of training public safety personnel—

   (A) to enforce a security zone under [section 70132 of this title](./chapter-701-port-security.md#section-70132); or